L0L1P0P1/qbc8-basketball-reference/README.md

 # Setting Up Poetry for Python
-This Project Uses Poetry for python dependency managements and virtual environments
+This Project Uses Poetry for python dependency managements and virtual environments.
+Although you can achieve similar results by checking the required dependencies from `pyproject.toml` and installing them using pip or any other python package management software.

 ## Prerequisites